Blog

 Why does my Excel cell show ####### after applying the epoch conversion formula?

-Usually, your column is simply too narrow for the full ‘mm/dd/yyyy hh:mm:ss’ format.
-Try widening it.
-If it still shows hashes, your formula resulted in a negative number, meaning the date falls before Excel’s minimum cutoff of January 1, 1900.
+Usually the column is simply too narrow for the full date format.
+Widen it first.
+If hashes persist, the formula produced a negative number, meaning the date falls before Excel’s minimum cutoff of January 1, 1900.
+Check for mismatched digit counts or excessive timezone subtraction.

 How do I convert a 13-digit millisecond epoch timestamp to a date in Excel?

-How can I adjust my converted Excel datetime for my specific local timezone (e.g., EST, AEST)?
+How can I adjust my converted Excel datetime for my specific local timezone?

-Since epoch time is measured in UTC, you adjust it by adding or subtracting the hour difference as a fraction of a 24-hour day.
-To switch to EST (UTC-5), just add -(5/24) to the very end of your conversion formula.
+Since epoch time is measured in UTC, adjust by adding or subtracting the hour difference as a fraction of a 24-hour day.
+For EST (UTC-5), append -(5/24) to the end of your conversion formula.
+For AEST (UTC+10), append +(10/24).

 What is the difference between Excel’s date system and the Unix epoch?

-Excel counts continuous days starting from January 1, 1900.
-The Unix Epoch counts continuous seconds starting from January 1, 1970.
-The number 25,569 bridges this gap, representing the exact number of days between those two starting points.
+Excel counts continuous days from January 1, 1900.
+The Unix epoch counts continuous seconds from January 1, 1970.
+The number 25,569 bridges this gap — it is the exact number of days between those two starting points.

 Conclusion

-Getting readable dates from epoch timestamps comes down to matching Unix seconds to Excel’s daily clock using the 86400 divisor and the DATE(1970,1,1) offset.
-Just remember to check whether your data is in 10-digit seconds or 13-digit milliseconds before you apply the formula to ensure the math lines up.
+Converting epoch timestamps to readable Excel dates comes down to bridging the 25,569-day gap between two clock systems using the 86,400-second divisor and the DATE(1970,1,1) offset.
+Check whether your data is in 10-digit seconds or 13-digit milliseconds before applying the formula, adjust for your timezone, and apply custom formatting to see the result.

 A visual comparison of different customization styles (fonts and backgrounds)